JorgeGainzarain/auth_system/README.md

 # Authentication System

+## Description
 This project is a simple authentication system built with Node.js, Express, and EJS.
 It provides user registration, login, and logout functionality.
-It also has a template for other categories like settings, with a "Under construction" message for the moment.
+It also includes a template for other categories like settings, with an "Under construction" message for the moment.

 ## Features
 - User registration with full name, username, and password
 - User login with username and password
 - Session-based authentication